awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 With S3 Batch Operations, you can perform large\-scale batch operations on a list of specific Amazon S3 objects\.
 This section describes the information that you need to create an S3 Batch Operations job and the results of a `Create Job` request\.
 It also provides instructions for creating a Batch Operations job using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), and AWS SDK for Java\.

-When you create an S3 Batch Operations job, you can request a completion report for all tasks or just for failed tasks\.
+When you create an S3 Batch Operations job, you can request a completion report for all tasks or only for failed tasks\.
 As long as at least one task has been invoked successfully, S3 Batch Operations generates a report for jobs that have completed, failed, or been canceled\.
 For more information, see [Examples: S3 Batch Operations completion reports](batch-ops-examples-reports.md)\.

 The following video provides a brief demonstration of how to create a Batch Operations job using the AWS Management Console\.